 What does good aquarium bacteria do?
 Here is the non-technical explanation: Aquarium fish, snails, shrimp, clams and any other inhabitants produce waste.
 Waste builds up in a tank as fish excrete.
 Waste also builds up as a result of uneaten food, dead and decaying plants, a very dirty filter pad, a dead fish and the like.
 As waste builds up, a good bacteria grows that converts waste to Ammonia.
 Even at low levels, Ammonia is very toxic to fish.
 As Ammonia levels rise, another good bacteria grows that converts Ammonia to Nitrite.
 Although Nitrite is not as toxic as Ammonia, it is still harmful to fish.
 As Nitrite levels rise, another good bacteria grows that converts Nitrite to Nitrate.
 This process is called aquarium cycling or the aquarium nitrogen cycle.

 Nitrate is generally non-toxic to fish except at very high levels.
 Nitrate cannot be removed from freshwater aquariums by good bacteria because bacteria necessary to remove Nitrate grows in an environment deprived of oxygen.
 There is too much oxygen in freshwater tanks to allow this.
 Nitrate is removed with regular partial water changes…and that’s why partial aquarium water changes are important.
-But keep in mind when doing water changes, try not to disturb the colonies of beneficial aquarium bacteria that have been established on the hard surfaces of the tank.
+Avoid disturbing the beneficial aquarium bacteria colonies established on the hard surfaces of the tank.